 Chef Ana Castro - ACAMAYA (Opening 2024)

 Born in Texas and raised in Mexico City, Ana Castro grew up in her grandmother’s kitchen.
 Her culinary curiosity led her to study at Le Cordon Bleu, where she trained in classic French cuisine.
 The early stages of Castro’s career took her to India, Europe, and New York before she settled in New Orleans.
 Working at Coquette led her to become sous chef of sister restaurant, Thalia.
 Castro received a nomination for the James Beard Rising Star Chef Award in 2019.
-She then opened Lengua Madre, with cuisine inspired by her Mexican heritage.
+She then opened Lengua Madre (now closed), with cuisine inspired by her Mexican heritage.
 In 2022, Lengua Madre was named a “Best New Restaurant in America,” by Bon Appetit and Castro was named one of Food & Wine’s “Best New Chefs.”
 Prior to that, Lengua Madre was named one of The New York Times’ favorite restaurants in America and a 2022 semifinalist for the coveted James Beard Foundation Awards.
 Though Lengua Madre has now closed, Castro has plans for a new restaurant concept: ACAMAYA (opening in 2024).

 Chef Susan Spicer - Bayona Restaurant + Rosedale